unbit/uwsgi-docs/GlusterFS.rst

 The plugin automatically enables the mime type engine.

-Support for Last-Modified header is on work
+There is no directory index support